chiseldevs/bis/src/imob/tw1/lecture.md

 ### Levels of Managers

--Top managers – guide the performance of the organization as a whole or of one of its major parts -Middle managers – oversee the work of large departments or divisions -First – line managers – supervise people who perform non managerial duties
+- Top managers – guide the performance of the organization as a whole or of one of its major parts
+- Middle managers – oversee the work of large departments or divisions
+- First – line managers – supervise people who perform non managerial duties

 ### Types of Managers

--Line managers are responsible for work activities that directly affect organization’s outputs -Staff managers use technical expertise to advise and support the efforts of line workers -Functional managers are responsible for a single area of activity -General managers are responsible for more complex units that include many functional areas.
+- Line managers are responsible for work activities that directly affect organization’s outputs
+- Staff managers use technical expertise to advise and support the efforts of line workers
+- Functional managers are responsible for a single area of activity
+- General managers are responsible for more complex units that include many functional areas.
--Administrators work in public and nonprofit organizations
+- Administrators work in public and nonprofit organizations